 proposal would include an annual, renewable contract quoting a monthly fee.
 It is a serious mistake to offer a bid that is

-Customers don’t feel obligated to help you construct
+Customers don’t feel obligated to help

-and what the market will bear.
+net profit, and what the market will bear.

-Start by estimating how many hours a night it
+Start by estimating how many hours

-overhead (such as office supplies, phone, insurance, advertising costs, etc.).
+and overhead (such as office supplies, phone, insurance, advertising costs, etc.).
 Finally, you calculate a fair profit

 to add to your price.
 The net profit is amount of income available to you as the owner.

 Since bidding can be a complex task, an accurate and efficient bidding software program (http://www.nationalproclean.com/id25.html) provides many advantages.
 For example, a building survey form should be available to collect